+Computer hardware

+Office equipment

+Leasehold improvements

-Computer hardware 3 to 5 years Office equipment 3 to 5 years Leasehold improvements Length of lease
+3 to 5 years

+Length of lease

 (d) Debtors

 These amounts generally arise from the normal operating activities of LPPA and are initially recognised at transaction price and subsequently carried at amortised cost.
 Debtors that are receivable within one year are recorded at the undiscounted amount expected to be received.
 A review of recoverability of the debt is completed quarterly and a provision based on an estimate of likely recovery is made as doubtful debts are identified.